 - Additional Submissions:

-Details and Procedures for completing the Research Thesis for COS Honors in Psychology can be found in the Honors Project Paperwork.
+Details and Procedures for completing the Research Thesis for COS Honors in Psychology can be found in here.

 Note: Students who complete an honors project are encouraged to place a poster of their thesis work on the designated bulletin board in the first floor hallway of Nightingale Hall.

 Psi Chi is the Psychology Honors Society.
-The application deadline for the fall semester is October, and application information is available here.
+The deadline for Fall 2017 application is Friday, October 6.
+Application information is available here.

 You should apply to Psi Chi if you can answer YES to all of these questions: